- What we do

 Mango members on Placement: Cathrine Meda in Ghana with the Sabre Trust

-Register Member Cathrine Meda has just started her first Mango placement, as a Group Finance Manager with the Sabre Trust in Elima, Ghana.
+Register Member Cathrine Meda is currently on her first Mango placement, as a Group Finance Manager with the Sabre Trust in Elima, Ghana.
 Cathy tells us how she is enjoying implementing structural change in an expanding organisation and how she is savouring life by the ocean.

 ‘I’ve been with the Sabre Trust for nearly six months now, and I’m really enjoying myself.
 My role is very interesting and it’s exciting being part of an organisation that is growing.
 There’s lots to get my teeth into, as we’re planning on scaling up Sabre’s operations in Ghana.
 This has been a great opportunity for me to showcase my internal controls and design skills, and I’ve also had the opportunity to train the staff on how to implement and follow new policies and procedures.
 I’ve worked as a financial trainer in the past and I pride myself on being able to ‘demystify’ finance so I’ve particularly enjoyed this aspect of my new role.